ChrisWMaker80/ChrisWMaker80/README.md

 <h3> Background </h3>

-I am a dedicated professional with over a decade of hands-on experience in networking and cybersecurity.
+I am a dedicated problem solver with over a decade of hands-on experience in networking and cybersecurity.

 I went to college and took a sample of pre-engineering courses but ultimately decided to go into the direction of technical writing.
 Upon graduating, I entered the workforce via entry level tech-support roles where I began to gain exposure to IT infrastructure support.